uninstallio/ios-sdk/README.md

 ###Step 5 : Sending Events Using Uninstall Library
+We provide an additional option for you to send us additional events.
+The events to be sent are to be identified from your side and send accordingly.
 If you need to send us some events then you would need to do the additional steps as shown below.

 #####1) Unique System User ID and Email ID
 Pass the Unique System User ID and Email Id to our SDK.
 This data will be used to synchronize the ID’s between our systems and also to take certain actions.
-This information has to be passed only once in the lifetime of the app.
+This needs to done only once.
 Help code snippet below.
+This code snippet is to be added where you have obtained the user_id/email for the user in the app

 ```
 	NSUserDefaults* preferences = [NSUserDefaults standardUserDefaults];
 	NSString* isFirstTimeInstall = @"isFirstTimeInstall";
 	if([preferences objectForKey: isFirstTimeInstall] == nil)
 	{
 	    [[NotifyManager sharedManager] identify:@"userId" traits:@{ @"name": @"User_Name",@"email": @"user@xyz.com" }];
 	}
-    else
-    {
-        const BOOL presentLevel = [preferences boolForKey: isFirstTimeInstall];
-    }

-NSUserDefaults* preferences = [NSUserDefaults standardUserDefaults];
-NSString* isFirstTimeInstall = @"isFirstTimeInstall";
-const NSInteger presentLevel = ...;
+	const NSInteger presentLevel = 1;
 	[preferences setBool:presentLevel forKey:isFirstTimeInstall];
-const BOOL didSave = [preferences synchronize];
+	[preferences synchronize];

 ```